Pre-trial detention: United Kingdom

 Remanding a suspect following arrest and until their first hearing at a magistrates' court is a decision made by the police using the criteria set above.
 Any such person 'remanded in police custody' will be transported from the police cells to the next available sitting magistrate's court.
 This may be the same day, or may require the remanded individual to stay in police custody overnight or over the weekend.
 At the first hearing, the court will decide whether it necessary to remand the suspect until the end of the trial.
 If the suspect is not remanded the court may issue bail conditions for suspect to abide to until the trial.
 Adults will be held on court remand at a regular prison, while those below the age of 18 will be held at a secure centre for young people.
 If a remanded suspect is convicted and given a prison sentence, the time they spent on remand is deducted from the length of the sentence.
 A convicted suspect may be released immediately after being sentenced, if the time they spent on remand was longer than or equal to the sentence they received.

 United States

 The Eighth Amendment to the United States Constitution prohibits excessive bail.
 Under the US Code, pretrial detention of federal suspects is allowed only under certain circumstances, such as when the defendant is a danger to witnesses or jurors.

 Impact

 Studies of pretrial detention in the United States have found that it significantly increases the probability of conviction and the length of sentences, largely because individuals who would otherwise be acquitted in trial enter guilty pleas.
 Studies have found that pretrial detention also lowers the defendants' prospects in the labour market, and contributes to poverty traps whereby individuals unable to pay bail end up accruing more debt.
 A 2017 study, using data from New York City, found that pretrial detention increases the likelihood of recidivism.

+A 2025 report by the Venice Commission concludes that the pretrial detention of elected mayors has a dual impact, infringing not only on the individual's rights but also on the rights of voters, whose democratic choice is frustrated when their elected representative is replaced.
+Consequently, such detention constitutes a direct interference with citizens' fundamental right to participate in the conduct of local affairs, necessitating strict judicial scrutiny and robust procedural safeguards.